Al3xSk1/CAC-2024/README.md

 # Congressional App Challenge 2024

+## Note

+I never submitted this to the CAC as it did not fit their requirements and it did not go anywhere.
+This repository is now Archived.

 ## The Idea

 Having a hard time in high school is expected, you are not alone.
 Being a high school student myself, it is really hard to find oportunities in STEM.
 I signed up for LinkedIn on my 16th birthday (the minimum age for LinkedIn), and had a hard time finding opportunities in STEM around me.